Host plants:

 Endangerment factors:

-Nymphalis egea is clearly in decline due to the increasing modernization of old villages with elimination of traditional structures.
+Nymphalis egea is clearly in decline especially due to the increasing modernization of old villages with elimination of traditional structures.

 Remarks: